 Ambitious effort to enroll 1 million people to accelerate research and improve health

-Louisville, KY - This week (Thursday, February 28, until Sunday, March 3, 2019), the National Institutes of Health’s All of Us Journey, a traveling, hands-on exhibit that raises awareness about the All of Us Research Program, will be visiting Louisville.
-The All of Us Research Program is a historic effort to gather data from one million or more people living in the United States to accelerate research and improve health.
-By taking into account individual differences in lifestyle, environment, and biology, researchers will uncover paths toward delivering precision medicine.
+South Central Medical & Resource Center announced its partnership with the National Alliance for Hispanic Health to host the National Institutes of Health’s All of Us Journey, a traveling, hands-on exhibit that raises awareness about the All of Us Research Program.
+All of Us is an unprecedented effort to gather genetic, biological, environmental, health and lifestyle data from 1 million or more volunteer participants living in the United States.
+The program’s ultimate goal is to accelerate research and improve health.

-“We are bringing the All of Us Research Program directly to people all across the country as part of our ongoing work to increase the inclusion of all communities in clinical and biomedical research.
-We are proud to be one of the hosts of the All of Us Journey in Louisville to help build the foundation for a new era of health care where medicine is tailored to each person,” said Dr. Jane L. Delgado, President and CEO of the National Alliance for Hispanic Health.
+“We are bringing the All of Us Research Program directly to people all across the country to continue our work to increase the inclusion of all communities in clinical and biomedical research.
+Through the Journey traveling exhibit we will increase the participation of diverse communities in All of Us to help build the foundation for a new era of health care where medicine is tailored to each person,” said Dr. Jane L. Delgado, President and CEO of the National Alliance for Hispanic Health.

 Edgar Gil Rico, National Alliance for Hispanic Health – firstname.lastname@example.org